 - Third-party risk management (TPRM) and Vendor Risk Management — From software to hardware to infrastructure and network tools, suppliers, vendors and contractors are critical to success.
 But they also can introduce supply chain cyber risk.
+A recent Panorays study revealed 41% of organizations are not sure if their suppliers were out of compliance in the past year.
+It also indicated that half of the respondents cited third party risk as one of the top 5 items in their risk register and expect this risk to increase.
 A required best practice is to always conduct a supplier risk assessment to keep your vendors on point with your security posture.
 HALOCK can help build TPRM programs that deliver both performance and protection.
 It is also a good time to review your existing third party partners, as their risk profile may have changed.

 - Privacy Protection — Protecting customer and partner data is critical for supply chain cyber security, HALOCK experts can help you understand key privacy requirements (such as CCPA) and deploy effective security policies at scale.

 - Policies & Procedures and Cyber Security Awareness Training — Ensure your teams are well-versed in how to manage company devices, understand potential cyber security threats, and how to communicate risks to the proper parties.
 Our teams can frame guidelines and protocols specific to your organization.